semperex/mongo-fritter/README.md

 # MONGO FRITTER [pre-release]
 The Mongo Fritter's purpose is to get you running fast and intuitively with Java and MongoDB.

-It is a wrapper around MongoDB's Java client to simplify access to data with almost-POJO data models.
+It is an ORM/wrapper around MongoDB's Java client to simplify access to data with almost-POJO data models.

 It won't do everything, but it does enough for us!